gaoxiang12/slambook-en/ch1.md

 	}
 	```

 3. When the code block is too long or contains repeated parts with previously listed code, it is not appropriate to be listed entirely.
-We will **only give important snippets** and label it with "Snippet".
+We will **only give important snippets** and mark it with "Snippet".
 Therefore, we strongly recommend that readers download all the source code on GitHub and complete the exercises to better understand the book.

-4. Due to typographical reasons, the code shown in the book may be slightly different from the code on GitHub.
+4. Due to typographical reasons, the code shown in the book may be slightly different from the code hosted on GitHub.
 In that case please use the code on GitHub.

 5. For each of the libraries we use, it will be explained in details when first appearing, but not repeated in the follow-up.
 Therefore, it is recommended that readers read this book in order.

 6. An abstract will be presented at the beginning of each lecture.
 A summary and some exercises will be given at the end.
 The cited references are listed at the end of the book.

-7. The chapters with an asterisk mark in front is an optional reading, and the reader can read it according to interest.
+7. The chapters with an asterisk mark in front are optional readings, and readers can read them according to their interest.
 Skipping them will not hinder the understanding of subsequent chapters.

-8. Important content will be marked in **bold**, as we are accustomed to.
+8. Important contents will be marked in **bold**, as we are accustomed to.

 9. Most of the experiments we designed are demonstrative.
 Understanding them does not mean that you are already familiar with the entire library.
-So we recommend that you spend some time on yourselves in further exploring the important libraries frequently used in the book.
+So we recommend that you spend time on yourselves in further exploring the important libraries frequently used in the book.

 10. The book's exercises and optional readings may require you to search for additional materials, so you need to learn to use search engines.

 ### Acknowledgments

-### Exercises (Self-test Questions)
+### Exercises (self-test questions)

 1. There is a linear equation ![](http://latex.codecogs.com/gif.latex?\\bm{A}\\bm{x}=\\bm{b}), if ![](http://latex.codecogs.com/gif.latex?\\bm{A}) and ![](http://latex.codecogs.com/gif.latex?\\bm{b}) are known, how to solve for ![](http://latex.codecogs.com/gif.latex?\\bm{x})?
 What are the requirements for ![](http://latex.codecogs.com/gif.latex?\\bm{A}) and ![](http://latex.codecogs.com/gif.latex?\\bm{b})?
 (Hint: the dimensionality and rank of ![](http://latex.codecogs.com/gif.latex?\\bm{A}))